 Each student is expected to read during the summer in order to encourage an ongoing academic pursuit.
 A list will be provided each year to indicate the required reading for the rising grade.
 Some teachers will require a written assignment to accompany the reading of each book.
-Books can be purchased or are available at FCS or local libraries.
+Evaluation